 WHERE: Red Rocks Park & Amphitheatre

 Described by one reviewer as "the love child of a rootsy bluegrass quintet and a funky jam band," this group's unique "jamgrass" sound is one you won't want to miss.
-This year Greensky Bluegrass is joined at Red Rocks by Portland, Ore., quintet Fruition.
+This year Greensky Bluegrass will play Red Rocks two nights in a row, joined by The California Honeydrops on night one and Turkuaz on night two.

 WHERE: Various locations

-Not as good as the real thing — but close!
-Shakedown Street is one of the world's best Grateful Dead tribute bands and they call the Rocky Mountain Front Range home.
+Not the real thing — but close!
+Shakedown Street is one of the world's best and longest-running Grateful Dead tribute bands and they call the Rocky Mountain Front Range home.
 You can find them jamming the night away at various venues throughout the area all summer long.

 JAM BAND HOT SPOTS TO VISIT WHILE YOU'RE IN TOWN